 In order to register drivers in any given class, that class must be defined here in the list of Standard Classes.
-Finish-Time will embed these Classes into the working event database and will reference the drivers declared class with this list when Registering drivers and Staging them during a run heat.
+Finish-Time will reference the drivers declared class with this list when Registering drivers and Staging them during a run heat for every event through out the season.
 Although you do not need to enter PAX Indexes, you must enter all classes that your Club recognizes.

-Any new classes that you add to this list are inserted below the class that is selected, or to the bottom of this list.
+Any new classes that you add to this list are inserted below the class that is selected, similar to MS Excel "insert".
+Or defaults to the bottom of this list.
 Drag and drop them in any order that you like.
 The order that they are listed in this table will determine the order used when listing drivers, Grouped by Class in the Driver's List.

 Click to add, or to delete a Class and PAX Index.